 How Can These Combine For A Stronger Smile?

 Residue from food particles naturally remains on teeth after we’ve eaten.
 The fibrous texture of vegetables can produce high levels of saliva to digest this residue.
 Saliva is a vital property to keep your mouth clean.
 It also decreases acidity in the mouth and acts as a rinse to keep your teeth and gums clean.
 Eating leafy greens will also significantly reduce the chances of fighting cavities.
 Cavities are more likely if you replace leafy greens and other calcium or plant foods with high volumes of sugar.

 Leafy greens are good for teeth, but only if you don’t replace brushing and flossing of your teeth.
 Eating leafy greens as part of a strong oral routine can combine together to deliver effective results to your smile.
 Therefore, a balanced diet is just as important as brushing and flossing.
 Vegetables are a great choice as a side dish or part of the main dish.
 Either way, ensure you keep consuming those leafy greens!

-You can always seek further dietary advice with us at Pennant Hills to learn about how leafy greens are good for teeth, amongst other dietary needs.
-Alternatively, read here to learn about the other foods that strengthen teeth.
+You can always seek further dietary advice with us at Pennant Hills Dental Care to learn about how leafy greens are good for teeth, amongst other dietary needs.
+Alternatively, learn about the other foods that strengthen teeth.
 We’re here to help.
 Contact us at Pennant Hills for a check-up!
-Simply click here now to check yourself in!
+Simply contact us!